h4ndzdatm0ld/cdk-nautobot/README.md

 ### CDK Bootstrap and Deploy

-Ensure that you have proper AWS credentials set up on your machine.
+Ensure that you have proper AWS credentials set up on your machine via `./aws` credentials/profile.
 Then, run the following commands:

 Bootstrap CDK environment to your AWS account